Pataleshwar Mandir: Deity

 The presiding deity of the temple is 'Lord Shiva'.
 Shivratri is celebrated with full gaiety.
 It is a Hindu festival celebrated every year in reverence of Lord Shiva.
 Alternate common names/spellings include 'Herath', 'Hararatri', 'Shivaratri', Sivarathri, and Shivaratri.
 Shivaratri literally means the great night of Shiva or the night of Shiva.
 It is celebrated every year on the 13th night/14th day of the Maagha or Phalguna month of the Hindu calendar.
 Since many different calendars are followed by various ethno-linguistic groups of India, the month and the Tithi name are not uniform all over India.
 Celebrated in the dark fortnight or Krishna Paksha(waning moon) of the month of Maagha according to the Shalivahana or Gujarati Vikrama or Phalguna according to the Vikrama era.

 Significance of a Pataleshwar Mandir

 The lingam came out of soil on its own.
 The important celebration on Shivratri takes place here every year.

 Visiting the Temple

-Most visitors may reach the temple by simply asking local people.
-This is a very renowned temple.
+Visitors can generally find the temple by asking local residents for directions.
+It is a well-known place of worship in the area.